Take a Nole to Work!

 Dates and Criteria

-There are eight (8) preset dates throughout the academic year on which structured, matched FSUShadow experiences will occur, four (4) in the Fall and four (4) in the Spring.
+There are eleven (11) preset dates throughout the academic year on which structured, matched FSUshadow experiences will occur, three (3) in the winter, four (4) in the spring, and four (4) in the summer.
 All FSUshadow program days occur during academic breaks so not to interfere with the academic calendar.
-The 2016-2017 program dates are:

 - 80% of FSU students call the State of Florida home.
 It may be advantageous to post multiple opportunities at multiple locations within the State to garner the most applicants for your FSUshadow experience(s).